Mental Health 302:

 Some people think that PTSD is an adult illness- in reality, it can affect children, teens, and adults.
 There is no age limit for PTSD.

 About 15-43% of youth experience at least one trauma.
 Of those, a percentage will develop PTSD.
-Rates of PTSD are higher for certain types of trauma survivors.
+Rates of PTSD are may differ depending on the type of trauma someone experiences .

 - natural disasters